Village files

 Village files were military intelligence documents based on a card index system, with detailed data on every Arab village in Mandatory Palestine.
-Gathered by the SHAI, they were the basis of Haganah and Palmah operations during the 1940s.
+Gathered by the Shai, they were the basis of Haganah and Palmah operations during the 1940s.
 The files answered the need of combat intelligence for the number of men in the village, the number of weapons, the topography and so on, dealt with the research of traces of ancient Jews in the villages, and with the possibility of buying land from the villagers and settling it.

 Origins

-The suggestion for these files came from Luria Ben-Zion, an historian from the Hebrew University of Jerusalem, who wrote in 1940 to the Jewish National Fund (JNF) that "This would greatly help the redemption of the land".
+The suggestion for these files came from Ben-Zion Luria, an historian from the Hebrew University of Jerusalem, who wrote in 1940 to the Jewish National Fund (JNF) that "This would greatly help the redemption of the land".
 Yossef Weitz, the head of the JNF settlement department immediately suggested that they be turned into a "national project".
 Yitzhak Ben-Zvi suggested that, apart from topographically recording the layout of the villages, the project should also include exposing the "Hebraic origins" of each village.

 According to Ilan Pappé, in the early 1940s, topographers, (aerial) photographers and Orientalists worked on the files.
 Moshe Pasternak, who joined a data collection operation in 1940 said:

 "We had to study the basic structure of the Arab village.
 This means the structure and how best to attack it.
 In the military schools, I had been taught how to attack a modern European city, not a primitive village in the Near East.
 We could not compare it [an Arab village] to a Polish, or an Austrian one.
 The Arab village, unlike the European ones, was built topographically on hills.
 That meant we had to find out how best to approach the village from above or enter it from below.
 We had to train our 'Arabists' [the Orientalists who operated a network of collaborators] how best to work with informants."

 According to Gil Eyal, the information was rather gathered between 1945 and 1947 when between 600 and 1000 villages were "surveyed by scouts and informers as well as aerial reconnaissance".